wayfair/ospo-automation/.github/PULL_REQUEST_TEMPLATE/standard-pr.md

 - [ ] All code style checks pass
 - [ ] New code contribution is covered by automated tests
 - [ ] All new and existing tests pass

-Not the PR template you wanted?
-Click the `Preview` tab above, then navigate to the [OSPO Automation PR Menu](?expand=1&template=pr-menu.md)!